tavisrudd/dockhack/README.md

   dockhack ssh CID
     ssh into the container, assuming you've got init+sshd running

+  dockhack ssh-cp-key CID [pubkey-path]
+    cp your ssh pubkey into /root/.ssh/authorized_keys in the container

   The following require the `cgroup-bin` package (cgexec, lscgroup, etc.) and `nsenter` (http://man7.org/linux/man-pages/man1/nsenter.1.html) from